wmolter/gunbridge/README.md

 ### Host a Game

-To host a game on a Mac, run the command: "./gzdoom doom2.wad -file shots.wad -host 4 -deathmatch -extratic".
-On Windows run the command "gzdoom.exe doom2.wad -file shots.wad -host 4 -deathmatch -extratic".
+To host a game on a Mac, run the command: "./gzdoom doom2.wad -file shots.wad -host 4 -deathmatch -extratic -warp 01".
+On Windows run the command "gzdoom.exe doom2.wad -file shots.wad -host 4 -deathmatch -extratic -warp 01".
 Note that in order for players to join the server wirelessly, one must either forward port 5029 or use a service such as LogMeIn Hamachi.
 The game will begin once all four players have joined.
 It is also possible to host a server with less than four players by changing the 4 in the previous commands to a 2 or 3.
 Hosting a game with more than 4 players will result in undefined behavior.

 ### Join a Game